 Sidebox: Where do all the data go if it is NOT mapped?

-To allow for maximum flexibility in survey design and to save on storage space, information collected in a data collection task are stored in a custom data structure meant for TaroWorks’ use only.
-These can be viewed from the Survey Manager page by clicking on the number in the Responses column and it can also be exported as CSV files, however it would be impractical (and impossible in some cases) to use stored data for making reports and dashboards inside Salesforce.
+To allow for maximum flexibility in form design and to save on storage space, information collected in a data collection task are stored in a custom data structure meant for TaroWorks’ use only.
+These can be viewed from the Form Manager page by clicking on the number in the Responses column and it can also be exported as CSV files, however it would be impractical (and impossible in some cases) to use stored data for making reports and dashboards inside Salesforce.
 If your operations require a large volume of data to be collected on an ongoing basis, field mapping is the only realistic option.

-- You should have a survey with questions.
+- You should have a form with questions.
 While it doesn’t have to be complete, it is efficient to have most of the questions already there to reduce going back and forth between tabs.

 - If you are mapping fields of an object that is complex or unfamiliar, it useful to have a browser tab open of that object’s definition in Setup or the a sample record for reference purposes.